copleston/CANopener/README.md

 # ESP-IDF & Arduino Template

 ## Installation
 1. Make sure you are using a **Python2**  environment in your terminal.
-See **Pythono Installation** section for details on how to do this.
+See **Python Installation** section for details on how to do this.
 2. Install ESP-IDF at the v3.3.2 release (if you have not already)
 	1. Check you current version
  `git describe --always --tags --dirty`